Best Spare Tire Covers: Our Top Picks for Clean Spares

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

-Spare tires are not only useful but can also be a great aesthetic as well.
+Spare tires are not only useful but can also be a great aesthetic.
 If you’re looking to add to the sleekness of your vehicle, consider a spare tire cover for your mounted spare.
-Commonly seen on off-roading vehicles like the Jeep Wrangler, these covers protect your spare from the harsh effects of the sun and the weather.
-Read on to find out everything you need to know about the best spare tire covers out there.
+Commonly seen on off-road vehicles like the Jeep Wrangler, these covers protect your spare from the harsh effects of the sun and the weather.
+Read on to find the best spare tire covers available.

 Why Trust Us